 In an ongoing series from International Programs, we look at connections between the University of Iowa and countries around the world.
 Our faculty, students, and programs reach far beyond the UI campus.
-Below are some of the highlights of our connections with South Korea.
+Below are some of the highlights of our connections with Thailand.

 Indian novelist Chandrahas Choudhury will present a lecture, “The Indian Novel as an Agent of History,” on Tuesday, Oct.
 22, 2013, from 5:00 to 6:30 p.m. in 302 Schaeffer Hall.

 “The Rise of Public Opinion in China,” an upcoming international conference at the UI, will bring together leading scholars and distinguished guest speakers Friday and Saturday, October 18-19, 2013, on the University of Iowa campus.

 Join the Caribbean Diaspora & Atlantic Studies Program for a conversation with Jamaican poet and former IWP resident Kwame Dawes on Monday October 14, 2013, from 5:00 to 6:20 p.m. in 315 Phillips Hall.
 Dawes will be talking about contemporary trends in Caribbean theater, among other topics.